boostorg/redis/README.md

 ### Aedis vs Redis-plus-plus

-Before we start it is important to mentioning some of the things redis-plus-plus does not support
+Before we start it is important to mention some of the things redis-plus-plus does not support

 * The latest version of the communication protocol RESP3.
-Without it it is impossible to support some important Redis features like client side caching, among other things.
+Without that it is impossible to support some important Redis features like client side caching, among other things.
 * Coroutines.
 * Reading responses directly in user data structures to avoid creating temporaries.
 * Error handling with support for error-code.